“Assessment should always improve learning, not prove learning”

 Please take the time to look at your child’s targets with them.
 They are in child friendly language, as ‘I can…’ statements.
 Knowing what your child is focusing on will enable you to support and encourage them.

 Children are assessed continuously during lessons to help them move on with their learning and this is dated on the target sheets on an ongoing basis.

 It is worth noting that doing something once or twice correctly does not always mean that a target has been securely reached.
 Many aspects of each target have to be repeated several times before children retain the information, knowledge or skill.

 At the end of the academic year we will prepare a report on your child’s progress using all of the assessment information we have gathered over the year.
-We will be taking the new end of year expectations for a year group and we will assess how your child has progressed towards them.
-For this report assessment of progress will be split into the categories:
+We take the end of year expectations for a year group and assess how your child has progressed towards them.
+For the end of year report assessment of progress is split into the categories:

 Emerging — Yet to be secure in end of year expectations.